Skip to content

 Sources profile:This story draws on neutral-leaning sources

-Nscale raised $2bn in a Series C in March 2026, the largest venture round in European history, reaching a valuation of £11.7bn.
-The company was founded in 2024.
-Lead investors include Norwegian Aker ASA and 8090 Industries, with participation from Nvidia, Dell, Citadel, Jane Street, and Point72.
+Nscale raised $2bn in March 2026, the largest venture round in European history, valuing the 2024-founded company at £11.7bn.
+Lead investors include Norwegian Aker ASA alongside Nvidia, Dell, Citadel, and Point72.
 Nick Clegg and Sheryl Sandberg joined the board.

 The UK government's first dedicated AI infrastructure investment vehicle is set for 16 April, offering equity, GPU compute, and procurement guarantees.
 Its chair is a Balderton Capital partner.